10 tools to get kids cooking with you in the kitchen | CNN Underscored

 $28 at Amazon

-With non-skid bases and wide pour spouts, the OXO Good Grips Mixing Bowl Set deserves a spot in your kitchen drawers.
-With sizes ranging from 1.5-quart to 5-quart, you and your helper can whip up a little bit of whipped cream or a family-size batch of pancakes.
-The small bowl is easier for smaller hands to grip while the big bowl can hold popcorn on movie night.
+With nonskid bases and wide pour spouts, the Oxo Good Grips Mixing Bowl Set deserves a spot in your kitchen drawers.
+With sizes ranging from 1.5 quarts to 5 quarts, you and your helper can whip up a little bit of whipped cream or a family-size batch of pancakes.
+The small bowl is easier for smaller hands to grip, while the big bowl can hold popcorn on movie night.

 Lamson Stainless Steel Dough Scraper